tk5ep/midi2ts590/README.md

     cmd3 =

 Apart the COM port number and MIDI device numbers, these default parameters should work.<br />
-If a wrong COM port has been given, a list of found ports is diplayed.<br />
+If a wrong COM port has been given, a list of found ports is displayed for corrections.<br />
-The script displays all MIDI devices found and both INPUT and OUTPUT devices number have to be given in the configuration file.
+The script displays all MIDI devices found and both INPUT and OUTPUT devices number have to be set in the configuration file.

-Errors in the configuration file, wrong settings or not found devices do stop the execution.
+Errors in the configuration file, wrong settings or not found devices do stop the execution.<br />
 ### References & links ###
 [My homepage](https://egloff.eu)<br />
 [Kenwood remote control reference guide](https://www.kenwood.com/i/products/info/amateur/pdf/ts590_g_pc_command_en_rev3.pdf)

 Have fun & let me know if you found any interest in this script.
+Any comment & improvement is welcome.